-- vii) the sustainable design elements on any adjoining City right-of-way including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities; - viii) facilities designed to have regard for accessibility for persons with disabilities; - iv) landscaping and buffering; - x) grading, drainage and provisions for the disposal of storm, surface and wastewater; - xi) vehicle access and off-street circulation, loading and parking; - xii) signage and lighting; - xiii) pedestrian access, walkways and walkway ramps and bicycle facilities; - xiv) facilities for the storage of waste materials; and - xv) the character, scale, appearance and design features of the exteriors of those new buildings and structures that may be attached to built heritage resources or sited in close proximity to such resources and care shall be taken to permit only those changes that retain, protect, complement and do not otherwise harm distinguishing heritage features. - 6.
+- plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works to be provided; - ii) plan, elevation and cross-section views of buildings and structures; - iii) the massing and conceptual design of the proposed building(s); - iv) the relationship of the proposed building to adjacent buildings, street and exterior areas to which members of the public have access; - v) the provision of interior walkways, stair, elevators and escalators to which members of the public have access from streets, open spaces and interior walkways to adjacent buildings; - vi) matters relating to exterior design, including without limitation the character, scale, appearance and design features of buildings, and their sustainable design; - vii) the sustainable design elements on any adjoining City right-of-way including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities; - viii) facilities designed to have regard for accessibility for persons with disabilities; - iv) landscaping and buffering; - x) grading, drainage and provisions for the disposal of storm, surface and wastewater; - xi) vehicle access and off-street circulation, loading and parking; - xii) signage and lighting; - xiii) pedestrian access, walkways and walkway ramps and bicycle facilities: - xiv) facilities for the storage of waste materials; and - the character, scale, appearance and design features of the exteriors of those new buildings and structures that may be attached to built heritage resources or sited in close proximity to such resources and care shall be taken to permit only those changes that retain, protect, complement and do not otherwise harm distinguishing heritage features. - 6.
 The City will use the Urban Design policies, applicable Urban Design guidelines and the applicable provisions of this Plan in the review and approval of Site Plans. - 7.
 The City may establish sustainable design, aesthetic and functional design guidelines to assist in the preparation of site plans and the design of buildings. - 8.
 The City may, as a condition of approval pursuant to the Planning Act, require the owner of lands subject to site plan control to enter into one or more agreements which may be registered against the title of the subject lands.